KieranSweeden/southpaw-boxing/TESTING.md

 ### Lighthouse Desktop

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the performance of the website for desktop.
+Google Chrome encouraged that performance testing should be done in incognito mode, so that was done prior to investigating performance.
 You can view a report of what took place to improve performance for each page below:

 <details>
 <summary>index.html</summary>